Masked Diffusion for Generative Recommendation: Experiments

 \subsection{Q4.
 Component-wise importance.}

-We next execute several ablation studies to understand the importance of key components of MADRec.
+We next execute several ablation studies to understand the importance of key components of MaskGR.

-\paragraph{Importance of {\em semantic} IDs.} To understand MADRec’s ability to utilize semantic information from the SIDs derived from the item text embeddings, we conduct two complementary experiments on the Beauty dataset in which the provided semantic information is systematically removed.
+\paragraph{Importance of {\em semantic} IDs.} To understand MaskGR’s ability to utilize semantic information from the SIDs derived from the item text embeddings, we conduct two complementary experiments on the Beauty dataset in which the provided semantic information is systematically removed.
 In the first experiment, instead of using SIDs generated from item embeddings, we replace them with randomly assigned tuples of tokens with the same vocabulary as the original SIDs.
-We refer to this method as MADRec + Random SIDs.
-In the second experiment, instead of modeling the probability distribution over the SID sequence as in MADRec, we directly model the probability distribution over the item IDs.
-More specifically, we model the item ID sequence $(i_1, \ldots, i_n)$ according to the framework of MADRec in place of the SID sequence $(s_1^1, \ldots, s_n^m)$.
-We refer to this method as MADRec + Item IDs.
+We refer to this method as MaskGR + Random SIDs.
+In the second experiment, instead of modeling the probability distribution over the SID sequence as in MaskGR, we directly model the probability distribution over the item IDs.
+More specifically, we model the item ID sequence $(i_1, \ldots, i_n)$ according to the framework of MaskGR in place of the SID sequence $(s_1^1, \ldots, s_n^m)$.
+We refer to this method as MaskGR + Item IDs.
 We report and compare the performance in Table~\ref{tab:sid-generation}.

 We find that replacing the true SIDs computed by residual k-means clustering of semantic item embeddings with random SIDs reduces Recall@10 from 8.15 to 5.53, a drastic reduction.
-Moreover, using MADRec on item IDs instead of SIDs decreases performance from 8.15 to 6.71.
-These results demonstrate that MADRec effectively leverages the semantic information contained in the SIDs.
+Moreover, using MaskGR on item IDs instead of SIDs decreases performance from 8.15 to 6.71.
+These results demonstrate that MaskGR effectively leverages the semantic information contained in the SIDs.

 \paragraph{Importance of dynamic masking probability.} In Table~\ref{tab:sid-generation}, we also compare against BERT4Rec \cite{sun2019bert4rec}.
-Interestingly, \emph{MADRec trained directly on item IDs still outperforms BERT4Rec.} BERT4Rec predicts randomly masked item IDs in the interaction history but masks only a fixed fraction of items during training ($t=0.15$), whereas MADRec + Item IDs masks all possible fractions in the interval $[0, 1]$, enabling a more effective training regime.
+Interestingly, \emph{MaskGR trained directly on item IDs still outperforms BERT4Rec.} BERT4Rec predicts randomly masked item IDs in the interaction history but masks only a fixed fraction of items during training ($t=0.15$), whereas MaskGR + Item IDs masks all possible fractions in the interval $[0, 1]$, enabling a more effective training regime.